gcbdev/Shopify-Snippets/README.md

 # Shopify-Snippets

-Add all codes per one file
+Add all codes per files

 Structure should be
 1. CSS